beshu-tech/readonlyrest-docs/elasticsearch.md

 * Each block contains some **rules**, and a policy \(forbid or allow\)
 * HTTP requests run through the blocks, starting from the first,
 * The _first_ block that satisfies _all the rules_ decides if to forbid or allow the request \(according to its policy\).
-* If none of the block match, the request is rejected
+* If none of the blocks is matched, the request is rejected

 **⚠️IMPORTANT**: The ACL blocks are **evaluated sequentially**, therefore **the ordering of the ACL blocks is crucial**.
 The order of the rules inside an ACL block instead, is irrelevant.